What other cities to explore nearby Porto?

 The Douro Valley region is a mandatory visit for those who travel to Porto.
-The Douro Valley region is probably Portugal’s most famous wine region and one of the most beautiful and oldest ones in the world.
-It was also recognized by UNESCO as a World Heritage Site in 2001.
+The Douro Valley region is probably Portugal’s most famous wine region and one of the most beautiful and oldest ones in the world, recognized by UNESCO as a World Heritage Site in 2001.

 A day trip might feel insufficient to explore the entire region, but it is enough to wet your appetite for a return visit.
 Beware, you will leave wanting to return!
 The region offers so much beauty and such a magical atmosphere that many refer to it as the enchanted valley.
 You can access it by train, car or even by taking a cruise up the Douro river.
 Either option is great and I am unable to just recommend one.
 In fact, some tour providers offer you the chance to cruise up the Douro River and ride the train back to the city.

 A visit to Porto is never complete without a visit to the Douro region, so plan your unforgettable Day Trip to Douro, one of the most beautiful and oldest wine regions in the world, with our guide.

-We hope these suggestions can help you enjoy your holidays in Portugal, so take advantage of your time here and explore!
+We hope these suggestions can help you enjoy your holidays in Portugal.
+Take advantage of your time here and explore!
 It’s worth it!